AV1080p/solana-pumpfun-sniper-bot/README.md

-# Solana PumpFun/PumpSwap Copy Trading Bot
+# Solana PumpFun/PumpSwap Sniper Bot

-This is a high-performance Rust-based copy trading bot that monitors and replicates trading activity on Solana DEXs like PumpFun and PumpSwap.
-The bot uses advanced transaction monitoring to detect and copy trades in real-time, giving you an edge in the market.
+This is a high-performance Rust-based sniper bot that monitors and executes trades on Solana DEXs like PumpFun and PumpSwap with lightning-fast speed.
+The bot uses advanced transaction monitoring to detect and execute trades in real-time, giving you an edge in the market.

 The bot specifically tracks `buy` and `create` transactions on PumpFun, as well as token migrations from PumpFun to Raydium when the `initialize2` instruction is involved and the migration pubkey (`39azUYFWPz3VHgKCf3VChUwbpURdCHRxjWVowf5jUJjg`) is present.

 ## Features:

+- **Lightning-Fast Execution** - Sub-second trade execution using optimized RPC calls and direct transaction building
 - **Real-time Transaction Monitoring** - Uses Yellowstone gRPC to monitor transactions with minimal latency and high reliability
-- **Multi-Protocol Support** - Compatible with both PumpFun and PumpSwap DEX platforms for maximum trading opportunities
+- **Multi-Protocol Support** - Compatible with PumpFun, PumpSwap, and Raydium DEX platforms for maximum trading opportunities
-- **Automated Copy Trading** - Instantly replicates buy and sell transactions from monitored wallets
 - **Smart Transaction Parsing** - Advanced transaction analysis to accurately identify and process trading activities
 - **Configurable Trading Parameters** - Customizable settings for trade amounts, timing, and risk management
 - **Built-in Selling Strategy** - Intelligent profit-taking mechanisms with customizable exit conditions